Bob Hawke: Retirement and later life

 In 2016, after taking part in Andrew Denton's Better Off Dead podcast, Hawke added his voice to calls for voluntary euthanasia to be legalised.
 Hawke labelled as 'absurd' the lack of political will to fix the problem.
 He revealed that he had such an arrangement with his wife Blanche should such a devastating medical situation occur.
 He also publicly advocated for nuclear power and the importation of international spent nuclear fuel to Australia for storage and disposal, stating that this could lead to considerable economic benefits for Australia.

 In late December 2018, Hawke revealed that he was in "terrible health".
 While predicting a Labor win in the upcoming 2019 federal election, Hawke said he "may not witness the party's success".
 In May 2019, the month of the election, he issued a joint statement with Paul Keating endorsing Labor's economic plan and condemning the Liberal Party for "completely [giving] up the economic reform agenda".
 They stated that "Shorten's Labor is the only party of government focused on the need to modernise the economy to deal with the major challenge of our time: human induced climate change".
 It was the first joint press statement released by the two since 1991.

+In March 2022, Troy Bramston, a journalist for The Australian and a political historian, wrote an unauthorised biography of Hawke titled Bob Hawke: Demons and Destiny.
+Hawke gave Bramston full access to his previously unavailable personal papers and granted a series of interviews for the book.
+Bramston was the last person to interview Hawke before his death.
+The book, drawing on extensive Australian and international archives, and interviews with more than 100 people, is regarded as "definitive" and was shortlisted for the Australian Political Book of the Year Award.

 On 16 May 2019, two days before the election, Hawke died at his home in Northbridge at the age of 89, following a short illness.
 His family held a private cremation on 27 May at Macquarie Park Cemetery and Crematorium where he was subsequently interred.
 A state memorial was held at the Sydney Opera House on 14 June; speakers included Craig Emerson as master of ceremonies and Kim Beazley reading the eulogy, as well as Paul Keating, Julia Gillard, Bill Kelty, Ross Garnaut, and incumbent Prime Minister Scott Morrison and Opposition Leader Anthony Albanese.